JinyuanSun/MingLab_Protocol/genome_annotation.md

 # genome annotation without RNA-seq
 ## Install of software *(Did not pass tests!!!)*
 **Maker2**
 This is the best way to install maker sotfware and all others will be needed(SNAP, RepeatMasker...)
+**Warning: You should build the Maker2 from source!!!!!**
 ``` bash
 conda create --name MAKER python=2.7
 conda activate MAKER